 Simply enter the Academic Advancement Center via Suite 1220 and sign on for tutoring at the Sign-In computer located in the Math Resource Area.

 Project GAME stands for Goal-Oriented African American Males Excel.
-It is a two semester program comprised of 25 African American male students who are first-semester freshmen at SIUE.
+It is a two semester program comprised of 20 African American male students who are first-semester freshmen at SIUE.
 The goal of Project GAME is to help African American males succeed academically, professionally, and personally at the university.
 For more information about Project GAME, visit the informational page HERE, or you may contact the SOAR office at (618) 650 - 3790.
-The Fall 2013 GAME Application will be made available in Spring 2013.
+The GAME Application is available on the apply page.

 Project FAME stands for Females of African-descent Modeling Excellence.
-It is a two semester program comprised of 25 African American female students who are first-semester freshmen at SIUE.
+It is a two semester program comprised of 20 African American female students who are first-semester freshmen at SIUE.
 The goal of Project FAME is to help African American females succeed academically, professionally, and personally at the university.
 For more information about Project FAME, visit the informational page HERE, or you may contact the SOAR office at (618) 650 - 3790.
-The Fall 2013 FAME Application will be made available in Spring 2013.
+The FAME Application is available on the apply page.

 Generally, we begin making appointments for SOAR students the third week of the semester.
 We then begin advising for SOAR students the fourth week.
 Once your classes for the new semester begin, it's time to start thinking of the upcoming semester(s) and preparing yourself for your next advisement appointment.
 Go to the Academic Advising informational page for more information.